-- All faculty members on sabbatical leave shall receive full benefits according to the provisions of Article 35. - Faculty members on sabbatical leave shall receive all increases in their nominal salary and benefits on the same basis as other faculty members who are not on sabbatical leave. - A faculty member returning from sabbatical leave shall submit to the Dean, within three (3) months of his/her return, a written report on the results of his/her research and scholarly work and action taken to improve academically and professionally during the sabbatical leave period.
-Such report shall be placed in the faculty member's Official File. - Faculty members are encouraged to apply for external fellowships for their sabbatical leave.
+- 31A.15 Faculty members on sabbatical leave shall receive all increases in their nominal salary and benefits on the same basis as other Faculty Members who are not on sabbatical leave. - 31A.16 A Faculty Member returning from sabbatical leave shall submit to the Dean, within three (3) months of his/her return, a written report on the results of his/her research and scholarly work and action taken to improve academically and professionally during the sabbatical leave period.
+Such report shall be placed in the Faculty Member's Official File. - 31A.17 Faculty members are encouraged to apply for external fellowships for their sabbatical leave.
 If such external fellowships are awarded, a reduction in the University of New Brunswick support shall not be made.
-Any other employment income received by the faculty member may be added to the sabbatical salary (including sabbatical research or travel grants) received from the University of New Brunswick, provided the total does not exceed the sum of the nominal salary and additional bona fide expenses arising from the sabbatical leave.
-If the total employment income exceeds this sum, it shall be reported by the faculty member to the appropriate Vice-President and the sabbatical salary paid by the University of New Brunswick shall be reduced accordingly. - When special circumstances (such as orderly departmental workload planning or other sound academic reasons) warrant it, sabbatical leave may be granted by the University of New Brunswick up to one (1) year in advance of a faculty member's completion of the required years of service.
-In such cases, the period of advancement will be added to the required years of service for the faculty member's eligibility for his/her subsequent sabbatical leave.
+Any other employment income received by the Faculty Member may be added to the sabbatical salary (including sabbatical research or travel grants) received from the University of New Brunswick, provided the total does not exceed the sum of the nominal salary and additional bona fide expenses arising from the sabbatical leave.
+If the total employment income exceeds this sum, it shall be reported by the Faculty Member to the appropriate Vice-President and the sabbatical salary paid by the University of New Brunswick shall be reduced accordingly. - 31A.18 When special circumstances (such as orderly departmental workload planning or other sound academic reasons) warrant it, sabbatical leave may be granted by the University of New Brunswick up to one (1) year in advance of a Faculty Member's completion of the required years of service.
+In such cases, the period of advancement will be added to the required years of service for the Faculty Member's eligibility for his/her subsequent sabbatical leave.

-Article 31B SABBATICAL LEAVES FOR INSTRUCTORS AND LIBRARIANS
+Article 31B SABBATICAL LEAVES FOR INSTRUCTORS, LIBRARIANS AND ARCHIVISTS

-- In recognition of the fact that instructors and librarians are required to continue to develop as scholars and professionals throughout their careers, as ystem of sabbatical leaves shall be maintained.
-Tenured instructors and librarians shall be eligible for sabbatical leave in accordance with the provisions of this Article.
-Such leaves are intended to be used by tenured instructors and librarians for academic and professional renewal and enhancement through study, scholarship, writing or other activities, leading to increase of their knowledge, furtherance of their scholarship, and other enhancement of their ability to contribute to the University on their return. - 31B.02 Tenured instructors and librarians shall be eligible, upon application to the University of New Brunswick, for consideration for sabbatical leave as follows: - a) after six (6) years of full-time service at the University of New Brunswick, one (1) year's leave at 85 percent of regular salary, or - b) after six (6) years of full-time service at the University of New Brunswick, six (6) months' leave at 100 percent of regular salary, or after three (3) years of full-time service at the University of New Brunswick, six (6) months' salary at 85 percent of regular salary, or

-- c) after three (3) years of full-time service at the University of New Brunswick, six (6) months' salary at 85 percent of regular salary. - d) For the purpose of counting credit toward sabbatical:
+- 31B.01 In recognition of the fact that Instructors, Librarians and Archivists are required to continue to develop as scholars and professionals throughout their careers, a system of sabbatical leaves shall be maintained.
+Tenured Instructors, Librarians and Archivists shall be eligible for sabbatical leave in accordance with the provisions of this Article.
+Such leaves are intended to be used by tenured Instructors, Librarians and Archivists for academic and professional renewal and enhancement through study, scholarship, writing or other activities, leading to increase of their knowledge, furtherance of their scholarship, and other enhancement of their ability to contribute to the University on their return. - 31B.02 Tenured Instructors, Librarians and Archivists shall be eligible, upon application to the University of New Brunswick, for consideration for sabbatical leave as follows: - (a) after six (6) years of full-time service at the University of New Brunswick, one (1) year's leave at 85 percent of regular salary, or - (b) after six (6) years of full-time service at the University of New Brunswick, six (6) months' leave at 100 percent of regular salary, or after three (3) years of full-time service at the University of New Brunswick, six (6) months' salary at 85 percent of regular salary, or - (c) after three (3) years of full-time service at the University of New Brunswick, six (6) months' salary at 85 percent of regular salary. - (d) For the purpose of counting credit toward sabbatical: